mslee300/jammini/README.md

 ### Frontend

-You can run the frontend code with these 3 lines: 🎉
+Navigate to the frontend directory, install dependencies, and run the frontend:

 ```bash
 cd frontend